 What Does a Residential Roofer Do?

-Residential Roofers Amarillo install and repair home roofs.
+Residential Roofers install and repair home roofs.
 They work in crews that can tear down an old roof and replace it with a new one in a day.

 Roofer